sfdxlwcSs/Sales-Cloud-Learning/README.md

 # Sales Cloud Product list UI on an LWR Site Salesforce
+ContentVersion, ContentDocument, and ContentDocumentLink These are part of Salesforce Files architecture:

+ContentDocument

+Represents the actual file (document) in Salesforce.
+One record per unique file.

+ContentVersion

+Represents a specific version of the file.
+Fields: VersionData (binary), Title, ContentDocumentId.
+Multiple versions can exist for one ContentDocument.

+ContentDocumentLink

+Links the ContentDocument to another Salesforce record (e.g., Account, Opportunity).
+Fields: LinkedEntityId (the record ID), ContentDocumentId.

 Sales Cloud perspective**, focusing on key entities, their relationships, and practical use cases: